N I G E L S L A T E R is a cook who writes.

 Nigel has written an exclusive weekly column for The Observer Magazine since 1993.
-He is also a contributing editor of Food Monthly.
-His chatty, diary-style Sunday column has become much loved and imitated.
-He writes regularly for the The Royal Horticultural Society's magazine The Garden, and has written for Sainsbury's Magazine for nineteen years.
+He has also been contributing editor of Food Monthly since its launch a decade ago.
+He writes regularly for The Royal Horticultural Society's magazine The Garden, and has written for Sainsbury's Magazine for twenty years.

-To visit the Observer's archive of his columns click here: http://lifeandhealth.guardian.co.uk/nigelslater TELEVISION AND RADIO
+To visit the Observer's archive of his columns click here: http://lifeandhealth.guardian.co.uk/nigelslater

-Please note that Nigel is not on Facebook.
-Twitter @NigelSlater
+Nigel is not on Facebook.
+You can follow him on Twitter @NigelSlater

 Litigators tenaciously protect Nigel Slater's rights.